ryanlayerlab/TEPEAK/README.md

 ```
 conda activate insurveyor-env
 ```
-Conda is the preferred method for installing insurveyor.
-Singularity and source options are also available at https://github.com/kensung-lab/INSurVeyor
+`conda` is the preferred method for installing insurveyor.
+Singularity and source options are also available at https://github.com/kensung-lab/INSurVeyor.

-Finish setup by running
+Download all other dependencies by running
 ```
 bash dep/setup.sh
 ```

+### Other environment requirements
+Please view the [wiki](https://github.com/ryanlayer/TEPEAK/wiki/Species-Name-and-SRA-List-Startup) for instructions on how to install and setup the NCBI SDK, the webscraper, Picard, and verifying that you have an appropriate version of Java installed.

+Please note that you must have [Firefox](https://www.mozilla.org/en-US/firefox/new/) web browser installed on your system for the webscraper to work.

 ## Start Options

 #### 1. Species Name